Who are the most important players for the Florida State Seminoles this coming year on offense, defense and special teams?

 Aside from the two specialists, Florida State was also blessed with excellent coverage in 2011, especially a kickoff unit that yielded only 19 yards per return.
 Returning kicks, the 'Noles featured a pair of game breakers in Joyner (30.5-yard average) and Karlos Williams (23.2).
 And while Reid's average of 11.2 yards per punt return wasn't eye-popping, his reputation alone made enemy coaches nervous and he slammed the door on rival Miami with an 83-yard touchdown just prior to halftime.

 Hopkins remains.
-So do Joyner, Williams, Reid and one or two other capable options in the return game, like Rashad Greene.
-Track-star signee Marvin Bracy is in the mix now, too.
-The coverage units also bring back the majority of their major contributors.
-But who is going to punt?
+So do Joyner, Williams, Reid and one or two other quality choices in the return game, like Rashad Greene.
+Track-star signee Marvin Bracy is now on board, too.
+The coverage teams also bring back the majority of their key contributors.

 Most Important Player: Cason Beatty.
 He's a true freshman, so nobody is expecting him to duplicate Powell's All-American artistry of this past season.
 Still, the Charlotte product must be a little more consistent than he was during spring practice and speed it up a bit to ensure that he doesn't get a punt blocked at a critical moment.
 Don't even worry all that much about touchbacks, as not many opposing offenses are going to drive 80 yards on this defense.